Tyler-CY/CSGOQuiz/README.md

 Open the application by launching QuizGame2.exe at CSGOQuiz\QuizGame2\Builds\Windows\x86_64.

 ## Help
-Restart the application by stopping and re-running main.py if you encounter any difficulties using the application.
+Restart the application if you encounter any difficulties using the application.

 ## Authors
 C.Y.
 Yan